steadylearner/docker-examples/0. learn/prod/README.md

-# How to deploy docker images
+# How to test docker images in your local machine

 Start with these but you don't have to spend much time with them because there are already examples in [Steadylearner Docker Examples](https://github.com/steadylearner/docker-examples)